kwankyu/sage/src/doc/en/installation/launching.rst

     ln -s $(sage -sh -c 'ls -d $SAGE_VENV/share/jupyter/kernels/sagemath') $HOME/.local/share/jupyter/kernels/sagemath-dev

-can then be used to create a symlink to the SageMath kernel description in a location where your own ``jupyter`` can find it.
+can then be used to create a symlink to the Sage kernel description in a location where your own ``jupyter`` can find it.

-If you have installed SageMath from source, the alternative command
+If you have installed Sage from source, the alternative command

 ..
 CODE-BLOCK:: bash